pulumi/esc/README.md

 Pulumi ESC enables teams to aggregate secrets and configuration from many sources, manage hierarchical collections of configuration and secrets as environments, and consume those configuration and secrets from a variety of different infrastructure and application services.

-Pulumi ESC works hand-in-hand with Pulumi IaC to simplify configuration management, but also works independently from Pulumi IaC, as a solution for managing environments, secrets and configuration for any application or infrastructure project.
+Pulumi ESC It simplifies secrets and configurations for all your application and infrastructure, including Pulumi IaC.

 For example, the Pulumi ESC CLI (`esc`) makes it possible to give your developers immediate, just-in-time authenticated and short-lived access to cloud credentials across any cloud provider with just a single command: `esc run aws-staging -- aws s3 ls`.

 ![Pulumi's open source secrets management solution overview](./assets/esc_product_demo.gif)

-Pulumi ESC is offered as a managed service as part of [Pulumi Cloud,](https://www.pulumi.com/product/pulumi-cloud/?utm_campaign=pulumi-esc-github-repo&utm_source=github.com) and this repo contains the implementation of the following key components of the ESC open source secrets and configuration management solution:
+Pulumi ESC is also offered as a managed service as part of [Pulumi Cloud,](https://www.pulumi.com/product/pulumi-cloud/?utm_campaign=pulumi-esc-github-repo&utm_source=github.com) and this repo contains the implementation of the following key components of the ESC open source secrets and configuration management solution:

 1. The `esc` CLI:  A CLI tool for managing and consuming environments, secrets and configuration using Pulumi ESC.
 2. The Pulumi ESC evaluator:  The core specification and implementation of the document format for defining environments, and the syntax and semantics for evaluating environments to produce a set of configuration and secrets.